Table of Contents

 - A single photovoltaic installation

-Example of application: A single-family house or a commercial building equipped with a photovoltaic installation.
+Application example: A single-family house or a commercial building equipped with a photovoltaic installation.

 Cloud Gateway variant with LAN (or 4G) router